Horocyclic trajectories in hyperbolic solenoidal surfaces of finite type: Introduction

-The first two sections will be devoted to introducing the notion of \emph{n-dimensional solenoidal manifold} \cite{Sullivan1993,VerjovskySolenoids,VerjovskySullivan} and describing examples to illustrate properties that characterize some remarkable families.
-Here we will follow M. C. McCord \cite{McCord} in emphasizing solenoidal surfaces obtained as an inverse limit of surface coverings.
-If all these coverings are regular, these inverse limits are \emph{topologically homogeneous}, that is, for any two points, there is a global homeomorphism that sends one point to the other one.
-According to \cite{ClarkHurder}, this property characterizes the inverse limits of regular coverings, named \emph{McCord solenoids}, in the compact case.
+The first two sections will be devoted to introducing the notion of \emph{n-dimensional solenoidal manifold} \cite{Sullivan1993,Sullivan2014, VerjovskySolenoids,VerjovskySullivan} and describing examples to illustrate properties that characterise some remarkable families.
 All solenoidal manifolds considered here will be smooth, that is, of class $C^\infty$ (although $C^3$ is actually sufficient for our purposes).

-Using the fact that the group of homeomorphisms of the Cantor set is perfect \cite{Anderson}, we will construct (see Example~\ref{example:dynamics_over_cusp_can_be_anything}) a hyperbolic solenoidal surface with a single cusp proving that any dynamics on the Cantor set is realizable over the cusp.
-It is then easy to construct examples with horocyclic orbits which are neither periodic nor dense, and in fact with a wide variety of orbit closures.
-Thus some additional property is needed to extend Hedlund's theorem to solenoidal surfaces of finite type, and homogeneity seems to be the appropriate property for this purpose.
-The aim of Section~\ref{SHedlund} will be precisely to prove a Hedlund theorem (Theorem~\ref{thm:principal}) for any smooth McCord solenoidal surface $\X$ based on a hyperbolic surface $S$ of finite area, saying that \emph{any horocyclic orbit in the unit tanget bundle of $\X$is either dense or projects onto a periodic orbit in the unit tangent bundle of $S$}.
+The aim of Section~\ref{SHedlund} will be precisely to prove a Hedlund theorem for any hyperbolic solenoidal surface of finite type $\X$ that is the inverse limit of a tower of coverings of surfaces of finite area.
+(This includes our motivating example.)

+\begin{theorem} Let $\X$ be the inverse limit of a tower of finite coverings based on a hyperbolic surface $S$ of finite area.
+Then any orbit of the horocycle flow on the unit tangent bundle $\Y = T^1 \X$ of $\X$ is either dense or projects onto a periodic orbit of the horocycle flow on the unit tangent bundle $T^1S$ of $S$. \end{theorem}

-In Section~\ref{Sminimalsets}, we will analyse the nature of closed saturated sets $\M \subset T^1 \X$ that project onto closed horocyclic orbits in $T^1 S$ associated to the cups of $S$.
-Theorem~\ref{thm:dynamics_over_the_cusps} will provide the following trichotomy:
+In Section~\ref{Sminimalsets}, we will analyse the nature of closed subsets $\M$ of $\Y = T^1 \X$ which are invariant by the horocycle flow and project onto closed horocyclic orbits in $T^1 S$ associated to the cups of $S$.
+Our example above is precisely of type (3):

+\begin{theorem} Let $\X$ be the inverse limit of a tower of finite coverings of a hyperbolic surface $S$ of finite area.
+Let $\M$ be a compact subset of $\Y = T^1 \X$ which is invariant by the horocycle flow.
+Then there are three possibilities: